Outrigger Resorts & Hotels: History

 In March 2016, OUTRIGGER sold its four Australian hotels to the Mantra Group.
-In November 2016, the company entered into an agreement to be acquired by an affiliate of KSL Capital Partners, a Denver, Colorado based firm that specializes in travel and leisure investments.
-OUTRIGGER's portfolio includes 38 hotels, condominiums and vacation resort properties operated, owned and managed.
-Jeff Wagoner joined the company as president and CEO, effective April 26, 2018.
-Additionally, KSL Resorts Co-founder and CEO Scott Dalecio, who was serving as OUTRIGGER’s interim CEO since early 2017, was appointed executive chairman of the global hospitality brand.
+In November 2016, the company entered into an agreement to be acquired by an affiliate of KSL Capital Partners, a Denver-based private equity firm focused on travel and leisure investments.
+At that time, OUTRIGGER's portfolio consisted of 37 hotels, condominiums, and vacation resort properties that were owned, operated, or managed by the company.

+Jeff Wagoner was appointed president and chief executive officer, effective April 26, 2018.
+Scott Dalecio, co-founder and chief executive officer of KSL Resorts, who had served as interim chief executive officer since early 2017, was appointed executive chairman.